FelixOnline/v2/content/articles/2013-3-15-felix-and-democracy.md

 subtitle: >
   To what extent is Felix a democratic body?
 Can it claim to represent the wider student body?
 Navid Nabijou investigates
 date: "2013-03-15 00:52:39 +0000"

 # Attributes from Felix Online V1
 id: "3464"
 old_path: /comment/3464/felix-and-democracy
 aliases:
  - /comment/3464/felix-and-democracy
+imported: true
+comments:
+ - There is content there

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true